SaadNoor555/CLARA_tool_demo/README.md

 5) The extension icon should appear in the top-right corner of your browser.

-6) Now, go to any GitHub Code file, and the extension should work.
+6) Click on the icon to open the extension’s interface and go to any GitHub Code file, and the extension should work.